 On these pages you’ll find ideas and resources for promoting a just economic transition in Appalachia.

 Appalachian Transition is a joint project of KFTC and the Mountain Association for Community Economic Development.
-Click on the logo above to visit the website.

 There are no upcoming events.